Loaded with fresh dill and the tangy punch of vinegar these refrigerator dill pickled eggs are the perfect briny snack for pickle lovers!

 - Fresh dill - Fresh dill is by far the best, but you can use 3 teaspoons of dried dill weed or dill seed instead.
 You can also try using other fresh herbs too!

 Customize this recipe: Adding sliced yellow onions or a bay leaf to your pickling solution are both good options.
 I would avoid using a red onion because the flavor is too strong.
+If you love a little heat, try my spicy pickled eggs recipe too.

 How to hard boil eggs